 - Remove the Faucet Spout

-Next, eliminate the faucet spout by lifting it and twisting it off; it may need a slight tug to remove.
+Next, remove the faucet spout by lifting it and twisting it off; it may need a slight tug.
 Eliminate the O-ring around the base of the faucet body.
-So by prying behind it with a screwdriver or cutting it with a utility knife.
+So, by prying behind it with a screwdriver or cutting it with a utility knife.
 Be cautious not to miss the body of the faucet.

 - Replace the Spout O-Ring